-My First Words in Portuguese SD teaches children from 0-5 how to correctly pronounce the most important words in using images, colors, animals, music and voices.
-It has more than 40 minutes of video with topics including family, fruits/vegetables, animals, colors, food, nature, face/body, baby items and transportation.
+Learn Portuguese for Kids teaches children from 0-5 how to correctly pronounce the most important words in using images, colors, animals, music, and voices.
+It has more than 40 minutes of video with topics including family, fruits/vegetables, animals, colors, food, nature, face/body, baby items, and transportation.

-Salpicos is basically a student text book that teachers can use to teach Portuguese to kids.
-If you get the students book (rather than the teacher book) it has a CD that contains children’s song.
-The level one student book is aimed at 4 to 5 year olds, and focuses on listening to stories, singing songs, looking at images etc. “Salpicos” 2 and 3 are for children who have started reading and writing (6 to 10 year olds).
+Salpicos is basically a student textbook that teachers can use to teach Portuguese to kids.
+If you get the student’s book (rather than the teacher book) it has a CD that contains children’s songs.
+The level one student book is aimed at 4 to 5-year-olds and focuses on listening to stories, singing songs, looking at images, etc. “Salpicos” 2 and 3 are for children who have started reading and writing (6 to 10-year-olds).